Cholinergic crisis vs. myasthenic crisis quiz questions for nursing students.

 9. You’re patient is recovering from a myasthenic crisis and you are providing education to the patient about the causes of this condition.
 Which statement by the patient demonstrates they understood the teaching about how to prevent this condition?

 A. “I will make sure I don’t take too much of my anticholinesterase medication because it can lead to this condition.”

 B. “I will avoid milk products while taking Pyridostigmine because it increases the chances of toxicity.”|B.

 C. “I will avoid taking over-the-counter supplements that contain aconite.”

-D. “I will avoid people who are sick with respiratory infections and be sure to take my Pyridostigmine as prescribed.”
+D. “I will avoid people who are sick with respiratory infections and be sure not to miss my scheduled doses of Pyridostigmine.”

 More NCLEX Quizzes

 Don’t forget to tell your friends about this quiz by sharing it your Facebook, Twitter, and other social media.
 You can also take more fun nursing quizzes.